In the guide

 Notifiable diseases

 If you think that a notifiable disease, in particular TB, has caused ill health or death, you must report it to your local APHA office (Animal and Plant Health Agency).
 Carcases should be available to be examined by post-mortem in these cases.
 Always consider the possibility of anthrax if death is sudden and unexplained (see 'Anthrax' for more information on the disease).
-Do not dispose of the animal until directed to do so by either an APHA official or an animal health inspector.
+Do not dispose of the animal until directed to do so by either an APHA official or an Animal Health inspector.

 Back to top